Marco-ProspectivePhD/home/_teaching/2024-Teaching Experience.md

 Virtually deliver English class to underprivilege kids with a theme of *"AI in videogames, conflict resolution, and productivity"*.

-Provide the kids an academic exit pathway upon graduation to the western free world.
+Trying to provide the kids an academic exit pathway to the western free world.

 Slides attached below.